stories-peter-meier

 Caring for our communities

-We create positive social impact and shared value while making sustainable dairy the norm.
+We create positive social impact and strive to make sustainable dairy the norm.

 Through our work, we also contribute to social development and count on the commitment of our suppliers and partners every day – from the farmers who supply our milk to our trading partners to the communities where our farms are located.
 Only by working together will we be able to create long-term added value and successfully develop our business in an environmentally and socially sustainable way.

 In rural regions, in particular, we directly and indirectly create substantial added value and support our milk suppliers in a variety of ways to produce more sustainably.
-We also ensure that all of our procurement is conducted in accordance with ethical principles and that human and animal rights are respected throughout our supply chain.
+Emmi also endeavours to ensure that all procurement is based on ethical principles and that both human rights and animal welfare are respected in the supply chain (Emmi Supplier Code of Conduct).
 Specific initiatives and partnerships, such as with WWF Switzerland, round off our social commitment as a primary provider of safe, high-quality and nutritious dairy products to millions of people.

 stories-nachhaltige-milch_kuh-grasend_Text-image